Pandrosion

-Pandrosion of Alexandria (Πανδροσίων) was a mathematician in fourth-century-AD Alexandria, discussed in the Mathematical Collection of Pappus of Alexandria and known for developing an approximate method for doubling the cube.
-Although there is disagreement on the subject, Pandrosion is believed by many current scholars to have been female.
-If so, she would be an earlier female contributor to mathematics than Hypatia.
+Pandrosion of Alexandria (Πανδροσίων) was a mathematician in fourth-century-AD Alexandria, discussed in the Mathematical Collection of Pappus of Alexandria and known for having possibly developed an approximate method for doubling the cube.
+She is likely the earliest known female mathematician.

 Contributions

+Pappus dedicated a section of his Collection to correcting what he perceives as errors in Pandrosion's students.

-Pandrosion is credited with developing a method for calculating numerically accurate but approximate solutions to the problem of doubling the cube, or more generally of calculating cube roots.
+Although Pappus does not directly state that the method is Pandrosion's, he includes in this section a method for calculating numerically accurate but approximate solutions to the problem of doubling the cube, or more generally of calculating cube roots.
 It is a "recursive geometric" solution, but three-dimensional rather than working within the plane.
 Pappus criticized this work as lacking a proper mathematical proof.
-Although Pappus does not directly state that the method is Pandrosion's, he includes it in a section of his Collection dedicated to correcting what he perceives as errors in Pandrosion's students.
-Another method included in the same section, and attributable in the same way indirectly to Pandrosion, is a correct and exact method for constructing the geometric mean, simpler than the method used by Pappus.
+Another method included in the same section, and potentially attributable in the same way indirectly to Pandrosion, is a correct and exact method for constructing the geometric mean, simpler than the method used by Pappus.

-Gender
+Name and gender

+The name Pandrosion is a diminutive of Pandrosos, the name of a daughter of the first king of Athens; it means "all-dewy".
+As such, it has been described as "not likely as a man's name".

 When Friedrich Hultsch prepared his 1878 translation of Pappus's Collection from Greek into Latin, the manuscript of the Collection that he used referred to Pandrosion using a feminine form of address.
-Hultsch decided that this must have been a mistake, and referred to Pandrosion as masculine in his translation; many later scholars have followed suit.
+Hultsch decided that this must have been a mistake, and referred to Pandrosion as masculine in his translation.
 However, the 1988 English translation of Pappus by Alexander Raymond Jones "argued convincingly" that the original feminine form was not a mistake, and more recent scholarship has followed Jones in taking the position that Pandrosion was a woman.

-Connection to Hypatia

 Hypatia has often been called the first woman to have contributed to mathematics, but Pappus died before the earliest suggested birth date of Hypatia.
 Therefore, Pandrosion is a likely candidate for an earlier female contributor to mathematics than Hypatia.
 Pandrosion was also described by Pappus as a teacher of mathematics, and although Pappus recorded only men among her students, Edward J. Watts suggests that Hypatia may have known of, or even known, Pandrosion.